RushabhGajab2605/Hundred-Days-Frontend-Coding-Challenge/README.md

 # Hundred-Days-Frontend-Coding-Challenge
-This is a hundred days frontend coding challenge consisting of small project to medium sized projects build using HTML,CSS and Vanilla JavaScript.
+This is a hundred days frontend coding challenge consisting of small to medium sized projects built using HTML,CSS and Vanilla JavaScript.